Sunday, July 7, 2013

 Body count:

-there's no official police records so we can only trust book's title
+There are no official police records, so we can only trust the book's title

 Dames: